Terry McLaurin Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Season Stats

-- This season McLaurin has 73 receptions (on 124 targets) for a team-high 960 receiving yards (60.0 per game) and five touchdowns.
+- McLaurin has hauled in 73 receptions for 960 yards, best on his team, and five touchdowns.
+He has been targeted 124 times, and averages 60.0 receiving yards per game.

-- So far this season, 23.3% of the 532 passes thrown by his team have gone McLaurin's way.
+- McLaurin has been the target of 124 of his team's 532 passing attempts this season, or 23.3% of the target share.

-- With nine targets in the red zone this season, McLaurin has been on the receiving end of 17.6% of his team's 51 red zone pass attempts.
+- McLaurin (nine red zone targets) has been the recipient of 17.6% of his team's 51 red zone pass attempts.

-- The Football Team have thrown the ball in 54.7% of their plays from scrimmage this year while running the ball 45.3% of the time.
-This offensive attack ranks 22nd in the NFL in points scored.
+- The Football Team, who rank 22nd in the NFL in points scored, have attempted a pass 54.7% of the time while running the ball 45.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for McLaurin's matchup with the Giants.